11 Tips for Better Fuel Efficiency

 5. Idle no more.
 Don’t let the vehicle idle for more than a minute.
 Idling consumes 2-4 litres of gas per hour and pumps needless CO2 into the atmosphere.
 The modern engine will consume less fuel when turned off and re-started than when idling for extended periods.
 We are already being faced with no-idle zones.
 Also, to effectively warm an engine, drive it, don’t rev it.
 Engines only work hard under load and will warm up much quicker if you simply start the engine, wait for 20 seconds to build the oil pressure, and then drive away.

 7. Avoid “revving” the engine.
 This is especially true just before you switch the engine off; this wastes fuel needlessly and washes oil down from inside the cylinder walls.
-This is really bad thing for the next start up, as the cylinder walls will be dry.
+This is a really bad thing for the next start-up, as the cylinder walls will be dry.

 9. One pedal at a time.
 This may sound obvious, but do not rest your left foot on the brake pedal while driving.
 The slightest pressure puts “mechanical drag” on components, wearing them down prematurely.
 This “dragging” also demands additional fuel usage to overcome the drag.

 These are some of our observations and responses to the many questions we receive about fuel economy.
-I’m sure you have your own and I would invite everyone that reads this to add their experiences on the comments below.
+I’m sure you have your own and I would invite everyone that reads this to add their experiences in the comments below or get in touch with us direectly.
 We would love to hear your thoughts.